Concord: Lifesaving Care for Preterm Babies Improved by Keeping the Umbilical Cord Intact

 Most preterm infants breathe insufficiently at birth, the cord is clamped immediately to not delay the respiratory support they need to survive.
 However, immediate cord clamping compromises the infants' cardiovascular function, which can injure its immature organs.
 Waiting with cord clamping until the infant has been stabilized potentially reduces complications at birth, long term disabilities and mortality.

 With Concord, delayed cord clamping for preterm babies requiring lifesaving care will now be a safe option.
 Concord is an innovative resuscitation table that makes it possible for the neonatologist to provide all care needed to stabilize the baby, while the umbilical cord remains intact.
-Concord has an adjustable support bed that can be positioned closely above the mother, on which the baby can be placed safely immediately after birth, to keep the sometimes very short umbilical cord intact.
+Concord has an adjustable support bed that can be placed closely above the mother, on which the baby can be placed safely immediately after birth, to keep the sometimes very short umbilical cord intact.
 In addition, Concord keeps the baby close to the mother to allow bonding.

 Details and State of Development: